 If you’re looking for a mechanical keyboard that’s great for gaming but also lightweight and portable, Havit’s keyboard is the one for you.
 It has the standard 104 keys, including the number keys, with Kailh Blue mechanical switches.
 So your keyboard will be thinner and lighter than traditional mechanical keyboards, but you’ll still have that satisfying feel while gaming and typing.

 There are also multiple RGB lighting settings that you can customize.
-And another awesome highlight – it’s driver free!
-So you won’t have to download any software before being able to use the keyboard; you can just plug it in and you’re ready to go.
+And another awesome highlight – it’s driver-free!
+So you won’t have to download any software before using the keyboard; you can plug it in, and you’re ready to go.

 MSI Vigor GK50 Elite BW

 It has 104-keys and features all the bells and whistles you can expect from the best budget gaming keyboards.
-In fact, it’s probably one of the coolest looking keyboards in this list.
+In fact, it’s probably one of the coolest-looking keyboards on this list.

 Those are all the best budget gaming keyboards you can buy right now.
 If you’re in the market for a gaming keyboard, you can’t go wrong with any of these options.
-All of these brands are reputable and I guarantee a good mechanical keyboard will enhance your gaming experience.
+These brands are reputable, and I guarantee a good mechanical keyboard will enhance your gaming experience.